dhaveed/naijahacks-FStackDev/README.md

 # iFitFarm
-iFitFarm is platform for farmers to connect and sell their product.the application iFitFarm is platform for farmers and anyone with the interest being a farm to learn,communicate,
+iFitFarm is platform for farmers to connect and sell their products.
+The app also enables farmers and anyone with the interest being a farm to learn, communicate, and start a profitable farm with true ease

-## Problem Statement
+# Problem Statement

-## Solution
+# Solution

-#Features
+# Features
 	- An online marketplace for buying and selling farmers' farm produce.
 	- An online marketplace for buying and leasing farm inputs and implements such as seeds, fertilizers, poultry pens, farm land etc.
 	- A dashboard for farmers to monitor their farms' progess online.